Oligosoma inconspicuum

 Breeding biology

 Poorly understood.
-Females produce 1-3 young annually (at least in lowland areas) in summer (January-March).
+Females produce 1-3 young annually (at least in lowland areas) in summer (January-March), however, it is possible that populations occurring at higher elevations may be biennial breeders (breeding every second year).

 Diet